1.1 SMAE and the BMFA

 1.9 Codes of Practice and Achievement Schemes

-For instance, as a practical means of improving radio control model flying standards, achievement schemes for radio control power fixed wing, helicopter, silent flight thermal soaring, silent flight slope soaring and electric flight have been introduced and you will find further details in section 22, later in this handbook, and on the BMFA web site.
+For instance, as a practical means of improving radio control model flying standards, the radio control achievement scheme provides national standards and tests at various levels, across a wide range of disciplines, including power fixed wing, helicopter, multi-rotor, camera drones and silent flight thermal, slope and electric.
+Further details can be found in section 22, later in this handbook, and on the BMFA Achievement Scheme web site (https://achievements.bmfa.uk).

 1.10 Contests and Records.